 You may already know that taking part in student research is a great way to build a resume, develop relationships with professors and learn through firsthand experiences.
 But did you know that the science division is not the only one offering excellent research opportunities?
 Or that taking part in student research can help establish relationships with people located off campus?

 Student research creatively blends hands on learning with a person's areas of interest, creating a convenient outlet for students to get involved while gaining knowledge and networking with others.
 Ranging from sociology to psychology and beyond, many departments at Roanoke College offer some form of student research opportunity.
 Our history department, for example, is currently working with Camp Powhatan as they try to uncover the history behind the camp through interviews and archeological digs.
-If you would like to take advantage of these great learning opportunities or would like to find out more about the student research being conducted in various departments, ask a professor or contact Dr. Julie Lyon (Director of Student/Faculty Research) at email@example.com.
+If you would like to take advantage of these great learning opportunities or would like to find out more about the student research being conducted in various departments, ask a professor or contact the Director of Student/Faculty Research at firstname.lastname@example.org.

 Deadline: March 1st

 (High School Students: You should apply during the winter of your senior year.)